OctopusDeploy/blog/blog/2021-08/construct-build-information/index.md

 The **Expiration date** is optional.
 Leaving it blank creates a token that never expires.

-Click the **Create personal access token** button.
+Click **Create personal access token**.
 When the token is displayed, store it in a safe place - this value is only displayed once.

 ![](gitlab-access-token.png)

-##### Create Variable for Personal Access Token
+##### Creating a Variable for Personal Access Token
 Now you have the token, navigate back to the project and click **Settings** then **CI/CD**.

 ![](gitlab-settings-cicd.png)